cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/snapshots.md

 Restore Cloudify Manager to its previous state, or migrate a version 3.x snapshot to a tenant on Cloudify Manager 4.x (i.e migration).

-`SNAPSHOT_ID` is the ID of the snapshot to use for restoration.archive<br>
+`SNAPSHOT_ID` is the ID of the snapshot to use for restoration<br>

 #### Optional flags

-* `--without-deployments-envs` -
-						Restore without recreating the currently existing
+* `--without-deployments-envs` - Restore without recreating the currently existing deployments
-                        deployments
 * `-f, --force` - Force restoring the snapshot on a Manager with existing blueprints or deployments
-* ` -t, --tenant-name TEXT` - The name of the tenant into which the snapshot is to be restored. **Important:** This option is **required** when restoring snapshots from Cloudify Manager instances of versions prior to 4.0.0.
-If passed when restoring newer snapshots, an error is returned.

-* ` --restore-certificates` -  Restore the certificates from the snapshot, using them to replace the current Manager certificates.
+* `--restore-certificates` - Restore the certificates from the snapshot, using them to replace the current Manager certificates.
                              If the certificates' metadata (I.E: the Manager IP address) from the snapshot does not match the Manager metadata, the certificates cannot work on this Manager and will not be restored.
 In the event that the certificates have been restored, the Manager will be automatically rebooted at the end of the execution.
 To avoid automatic reboot, use the flag `--no-reboot` (not recommended).

-* ` --no-reboot` - Do not perform an automatic reboot to the Manager VM after restoring certificates a from snapshot (not recommended).
+* `--no-reboot` - Do not perform an automatic reboot to the Manager VM after restoring certificates a from snapshot (not recommended).
 Only relevant if the `--restore-certificates` flag was supplied

 &nbsp;